Press Kit — Media Resources for Arkansas Pension Investigation

 -

-Israel Bonds representatives meet state officials
+Bond issuer's representatives meet state officials

 Sales representatives meet with directors of ATRS, APERS, the State Treasurer, and the State Auditor in back-to-back meetings at Room 230.